Premises Liability Attorneys Serving Individuals And Families Throughout Western Pennsylvania

 - Did the owner fail to correct the danger or warn the injured person of the danger?

-At Bowers & Fawcett, LLC, we represent victims of slip and fall accidents across western Pennsylvania.
+At Bowers Fawcett & Hurst, LLC, we represent victims of slip-and-fall accidents across western Pennsylvania.
 We take these cases on a contingency basis, so you pay no attorney fees unless you recover compensation for your injuries.
-For a free initial consultation, call 724-266-0290 or contact us online.
+For a free initial consultation, call 724-330-4780 or contact us online.